Introduction

 - Compass

-- Frame dimensions can be found in the repair manuals for specific models.
+- Frame dimensions can be found in model-specific repair manuals.

-NOTE: At this stage, any attached body parts that require precision alignment and installation, such as bumpers, seals, headlights, taillights, and lock assemblies, should be installed.
-If this is not done carefully, it can lead to water leaks, wind noise intrusion and a significant amount of follow-up work.
+NOTE: Any attached body components that require precision alignment and fitment, such as bumpers, seals, headlights, taillights and lock assemblies, should be installed at this stage.
+Failure to do this carefully could result in water leaks, wind noise intrusion and a significant amount of subsequent work.

-Make sure the edges are aligned with adjacent elements and check for correct gaps (compare left and right sides).
-Make sure the shape of the car is maintained.
+Make sure the edges are aligned with the adjacent elements and check that the gaps are correct (compare the left and right sides).
+Make sure that the shape of the car is maintained.

 Pinning a new element

-NOTE: The need for subsequent work can be greatly reduced if alignment and tack welding are done with due care.
+NOTE: The need for subsequent work can be greatly reduced if proper care is taken in positioning and tack welding.

-Depending on availability, the following fixing methods are available:
+Depending on availability, the following fastening methods are available:

 - Self-tapping screws